Brian Croser: Hostile takeover of Petaluma

 In 2001, the large alcohol company Lion Nathan undertook a hostile takeover of the Petaluma winery, which Croser notes significantly affected him.
 In the fallout, it became apparent that the Tiers vineyard, his home and driveway were under a separate lease.
 After some time Lion Nathan returned some autonomy to Petaluma, although Croser moved his attention to other projects.
 As of 2005 the winery was very respected.
 While working at Petaluma, Croser acted as a professional mentor.
 In 2014, the Croser family regained control of Petaluma.

 As of 2023, it produces chardonnay under the Tapanappa label.
 Croser was an early proponent of chardonnay in Australia, which later became popular.
 He has been criticised for being slow to adopt practices such as barrel fermentation for chardonnay.
 He has endeavored to express the fruit flavour in the wine.
 Climate change poses a threat to ideal growing conditions for Tiers.

 In 1986, Croser founded the Dundee Wine Company, known as the Argyle winery, in Oregon, US.

 Croser worked as the deputy chancellor of the University of Adelaide from 1999 to 2007.

 In 2002, the Croser family, the Cazes family and Bollinger purchased the small Koppamurra vineyard in Wrattonbully.
 This was among the oldest vineyards in Wrattonbully, planted in 1975.
 Bollinger had previously been an early investor in Petaluma.
 It was renamed the Whalebone vineyard, and the winery was called Tapanappa, after an Aboriginal word for "stick to the path."
 In 2013 Etienne Bizot of the Bollinger family joined the board of Tapanappa.
 Croser's daughter Lucy and husband Xavier Bizot, son of Christian Bizot run the business, along with his other son-in-law.

 Around 2003, Croser started the Foggy Hill vineyard on the Fleurieu Peninsula, which grows pinot noir.
 This was an experiment on densely planted low-trellised vines in a cool environment, new to winemaking.
 Difficulties have come from tannins in the terroir.
 A separate bottling called "Definitus" since 2017 comes from a part of the vineyard with more intense flavours.

 Croser was influential as president of the Winemaker's Federation of Australia between 1991–1993 and 1997–1999.
 This organisation, through merger, is as of 2018 Australian Grape and Wine Incorporated.
 He helped create the Australian Society of Viticulture and Oenology.
 He was president of the Australian Winemakers Forum, which he formed in 1984.

-By 2024, Croser was writing his a memoir.
+By 2024, Croser was writing his memoir.

 Personal life

 As of 2021, Croser lived at the Tiers Vineyard in the Piccadilly Valley.
 He has been married to his wife Ann since at least the mid-1970s, and has three daughters, the second born in 1977.

-Within the wine world, as of 2020 Croser most admired Jean-Michel Cazes.
+Within the wine industry, Croser has cited French winemaker Jean‑Michel Cazes as an influence on his work.
 He is interested in football and reading.